For panels purchased before mid-July 2020 or with blue background, press the desired Scene name: Home, Away, or Standby.

 Where is the system installed in the water line?

-The motorized ball valve and housing fit are inserted in to the main water line where it enters the home and can fit inside of a standard size stud wall.
-It is installed downstream of the water meter, irrigation lines and any automatic fire or sprinkler systems.
+The motorized ball valve assembly is installed on the main water line where it enters the home and may fit inside of a standard size stud wall.
+It may be recommended to be installed downstream of the water meter, irrigation lines and any automatic fire or sprinkler systems.